JuanMaParraU/a2a-mcp-langgraph-agent-local/README.md

 - **💬 A2A** enables agent-to-agent communication
 - **⚙️ Ollama** serves local LLMs for reasoning

-**Use cases:** Build research assistants, automated workflows, multi-agent systems, or experiment with agentic patterns — all without external API costs or data leaving your machine.
+**Use cases:** Build research assistants, automated workflows, multi-agent systems, or experiment with agentic patterns — all without external API costs and full control.

+**📖 Want to understand the architecture and concepts?** Read the [full blog post](https://your-blog-link.com)

 ---